Our Artist-Instructors

 Painting

-Jon Neuse has been teaching for the past 25 years in a variety of media, including abstract landscape, abstract figures, collage and monotype.
+Jon Neuse has been teaching for the past 40 years in a variety of media, including abstract landscape, abstract figures, collage and monotype printing.
 Jon’s work has been described as playful and childlike with an emphasis on color.
-His work has evolved over the years, from his early large-scale monotypes, to his current exploration with 3-D accordian books.
+His work has evolved over the years from his early large-scale monotypes to his current exploration with 3-D accordion books.
+Jon has his studio in the Casket Arts Building in Northeast Minneapolis.

 Dorothy Odland